Wednesday, January 23, 2013 2 Comments

 Even though I have reached the state of Positive Acceptance with each of the losses above, the death of my most recent furry companion is fresher and still a bit “raw.”
 Until I welcome a new puppy, I know to expect that kick in the gut reminder of loss to feel as strong as any I have ever felt.

-The difference between today and the days of their deaths is what I find it takes, following a fresh reminder of loss, for me to be ready emotionally to move on to the next item on my day’s agenda is less than was when I was closer to the event of each of their passings.
+What I find it takes, following a fresh reminder of loss, for me to be ready emotionally to move on to the next item on my day’s agenda is less than was when I was closer to the event of each of their passings.
 I guess you could say I am more emotionally resilient.